inet-framework/inet/showcases/tsn/combiningfeatures/invehicle/doc/index.rst

 -----

-In this example we demonstrate the combined features of Time-Sensitive Networking in a complex in-vechicle network.
+In this example we demonstrate the combined features of Time-Sensitive Networking in a complex in-vehicle network.
 The network utilizes time-aware shaping, automatic gate scheduling, clock drift, time synchronization, credit-based shaping, per-stream filtering and policying, stream redundancy, unicast and multicast streams, link failure protection, frame preemption, and cut-through switching.